 - Learn about the candidate’s skills and strengths from someone other than the candidate.

 - Gather information about the applicant’s job performance in past roles to predict their success at your company.

-With all this information in hand, you should have an easier time choosing which candidates to move forward in the hiring process.
+With all of this information, you should have an easier time choosing which candidates to move forward in the hiring process.

 What information should you ask a reference?

-When developing your list of reference check questions, you should determine the types of information you're looking to confirm about the job candidate.
-You may be interested in the references' insights about the candidate on these topics:
+When developing your list of reference check questions, you should determine the information you want to confirm about the job candidate.
+You may be interested in the references’ insights about the candidate on these topics: